Updated April 2014, next review April 2017

 Your premature baby - other conditions (Necrotising enterocolitis (NEC), jaundice, anaemia, intraventicular haemorrhage)

-If your premature baby is diagnosed with any of the following conditions, take things one day at a time and ask the healthcare team to explain anything you don't understand.
+If your premature baby has any of the conditions below, ask the healthcare team to explain anything that you don’t understand.

 Necrotising enterocolitis (NEC)

-This is the name for bleeding in the ventricles (fluid-filled cavities in the brain).
-Some haemorrhages are very small, and are not thought to lead to long-term problems, while others are large and can be associated with later impairments such as cerebral palsy or seizures.
+Intraventricular haemorrhage is the name for bleeding in the ventricles of the brain (fluid-filled cavities in the brain).
+Some haemorrhages are very small, and are not thought to lead to long-term problems, while others are large and can be associated with later problems such as cerebral palsy or seizures.
+In recent years fewer premature babies have bleeding in the brain partly because steroids are often given to women at risk of giving birth prematurely and these help to protect the brain from this complication.

-The healthcare team will check how severe the haemorrhage (bleeding) is by doing an ultrasound scan through the baby's fontanelle (the soft spot of the skull).
+If your baby does have a bleed on the brain, the healthcare team will check how severe the bleeding is by doing an ultrasound scan.
 The more premature the baby, the greater the risk of intraventricular haemorrhage.
-It is rare among babies born at 32 weeks or over.

 Jaundice is common among newborns, and almost all premature babies develop it.
 In paler-skinned babies, jaundice shows as yellow-coloured skin, while in babies with darker skins, the yellowing may show only in the whites of the eyes.
 The degree of jaundice is measured from a blood sample.

 Mild jaundice will often pass on its own, or with special light therapy called phototherapy, which involves laying the baby under bluish lights (with eye shades on) or on a fibre-optic blanket that emits light at the correct wavelength.
 Occasionally jaundice indicates that the baby has a more serious illness.
-The healthcare team will assess this and may need to carry out further tests in order to find the right treatment, which may include a blood transfusion.
+The healthcare team will assess this and may need to carry out further tests in order to find the right treatment, which may include a blood transfusion in severe cases.

-Anaemia is common in premature babies.
+Anaemia means not having enough iron stores in the baby’s body, and it is common in premature babies.
 This happens for a range of reasons, including the baby's ability to generate red blood cells and the fact that the team has to take blood samples so often.
 Anaemia may also indicate a transient problem with blood group incompatibility/rhesus incompatibility.

 In this section